-- The skills acquired through informal learning in one firm are less evident to other employers than those acquired through formal training. - Informal learning involves costs when less proficient workers are less productive in their jobs. - Most firms do not have adequate human resource management strategies to optimize informal learning in the workplace. - The causal effects of informal learning on worker performance are still unclear. - The economic literature on informal learning is underdeveloped.
+- Skills acquired through informal learning are less observable by other employers when compared to skills acquired through formal training. - Informal learning involves costs when less proficient workers are less productive in their job. - Most firms do not have adequate human resources strategies to optimize informal learning in the workplacee. - The causal effects of informal learning on worker performance are still unclear. - The economic literature on informal learning is still underdeveloped.